msmagnotta/demo-codedeploy-app/README.md

 Created Index.js for functionality regarding index.html

 ## This App Uses AWS Services:
-Elastic Beanstalk - WebPage Creation for the environment /n EC2 Instance - Instance for Webpage to be deployed on CodePipeline - Continuous Integration/Continuous Delivery Roles - Policies created (Letting Amazon AWS Handle Bucket and Instance
+Elastic Beanstalk - WebPage Creation for the environment <br />
+EC2 Instance - Instance for Webpage to be deployed on CodePipeline - Continuous Integration/Continuous Delivery Roles - Policies created (Letting Amazon AWS Handle Bucket and Instance